tim-forrer/the-forrerst/src/site/notes/Zettelkasten/About this website.md

 ---
-{"dg-note-icon":1,"dg-publish":true,"permalink":"/Zettelkasten/About this website/","dgPassFrontmatter":true,"noteIcon":1,"created":"2024-11-16T15:24:09.104+09:00","updated":"2024-11-16T15:45:24.078+09:00"}
+{"dg-note-icon":1,"dg-publish":true,"permalink":"/Zettelkasten/About this website/","dgPassFrontmatter":true,"noteIcon":1,"created":"2024-11-16T15:24:09.104+09:00"}
 ---

 # How it's built
 The content on this website all comes from notes in my Obsidian vault.
-It's published through the incredible [Obsidian Digital Garden](https://dg-docs.ole.dev/) plugin, which is really quite incredible.
+It's published through the incredible [Obsidian Digital Garden](https://dg-docs.ole.dev/) plugin.
 There's a detailed guide that takes you through all the necessary steps to build your own if you like.

 The styling is mostly managed by the [Minimal](https://minimal.guide/home) theme for Obsidian - apart from images (see below).
-However I am contemplating transitioning to a simpler style, because there are many aspects of the minimal CSS that are unnecessary, and adding plugins becomes (even more of) a hassle.
-What's holding me back is that I'm not sure how Callout styling will be affected but it's probably manageable.

 ## Images
 For photos, I altered the 11ty [build pipeline](https://dg-docs.ole.dev/advanced/configure-build-pipeline/), and took advantage of [slots](https://dg-docs.ole.dev/advanced/configure-build-pipeline/) to add the [masonry](https://masonry.desandro.com/) and [gLightbox](https://biati-digital.github.io/glightbox/) javascript libraries to this website.